Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 ### Use Cases:

-Logistics
+* Logistics

-warehousing costs
+* Warehousing costs

-personnel costs in the shipping departments
+* Personnel costs in the shipping departments

-supply-chain change requirements
+* Supply-chain change requirements

-overall profitability
+* Overall profitability

 These changes could then be analyzed in real-time across the entire company, even with limited or selective market pricing changes.